Discount

 sunset-hands-love-woman.jpgOne of the hardest things Jesus ever told his followers was, “Love Your Enemies.”
 As a believer in Jesus Christ, I have been challenged by this command ever since I first read it.
 How do we truly love our enemies?

-Next we have to look at who our enemies are on a broader scale.
+Next, we have to look at who our enemies are on a broader scale.
 They may be the leaders of a country who are threatening to annihilate us or those who are working against our national interests in the international arena.
-The people in those countries may not actually be our enemies but are people at the mercy of the those in control of the government of their countries.
+The people in those countries may not actually be our enemies, but are people at the mercy of those in control of the government of their countries.

 Then we have to look at who are not our enemies.
 Sometimes this takes rethinking the word “enemy.”
 Our teachers are not our enemy if they do not give us the grade we think we deserve in class.
 Our boss is not our enemy if he doesn’t give us the raise we think we are entitled to.
 Our parents are not our enemies if they don’t let us do everything we want to do.
 The judge is not our enemy if he gives us a fine for speeding.
 Anyone who holds us accountable for our actions or performance is not our enemy.

 People of another religious persuasion are not our enemies.
-Believing something different than we do does not constitute grounds to classify someone as an enemy.
-There may be people on the fringe of a religious group that truly seeks to harm us, but the group as a whole are not our enemies.
+Believing something different from what we do does not constitute grounds to classify someone as an enemy.
+There may be people on the fringe of a religious group that truly seek to harm us, but the group as a whole is not our enemy.

 Hi, I’m on hiatus, but wanted to repost one of my faves in this hot political climate!
 Love you guys (and gals) alot!